 Scientists from Stanford University successfully injected human nerve cells into the brains of newborn lab rats and found that they formed connections with the animals' own brain cells, guiding their behavior, according to a study published in the journal Nature.
 The human cells wound up making up one-sixth of the rats' brains.
 The cluster, known as a brain organoid, then develops in ways similar to a human brain, which could help researchers understand more about schizophrenia, autism spectrum disorder, bipolar disorder, and other neuropsychiatric disorders.
-"It's definitely a step forward," says Paola Arlotta, a prominent Harvard University brain organoid researcher who wasn't involved in the study.
+"It's definitely a step forward," Paola Arlotta, a prominent Harvard University brain organoid researcher who wasn't involved in the study, told NPR.

 10. Creating life without sperm or eggs